embiem/book-rag/README.md

 This is a HTTP server in Golang that offers REST endpoints for ingesting a book into a vector database and then querying it and doing RAG using a LLM on it.

+The evaluation pipeline was developed utilizing Claude Code.
+It's based on a common RAG evaluation concept of LLM-as-a-judge.

 ## Prerequisites

 - mise-en-place: <https://mise.jdx.dev/>